 The Stock Journal ran an article today (27 April) featuring our very own Dr Trevor Garnett on the front cover, talking about the importance of investment in agricultural research and the services available to scientists at the APPF.

 The Adelaide node of the APPF will also feature on Channel 9’s television show “South Aussie with Cosi” which will air this Friday (28 April) at 8pm as part of a feature on the history and incredibly important research undertaken within the Waite Research Precinct.
-The segment can also be viewed online after the air date at: https://www.9now.com.au/south-aussie-with-cosi.
+The segment can be viewed online here (2:30min).

 Perched 30m above the Daintree Rainforest, Australia’s latest piece of high-tech environmental surveillance kit is keeping watch.
 24 hours a day TERN’s new camera, the Sentinal Phenocam, feeds time-lapse images of vegetation to researchers to monitor the timing of vegetation development, including flowering, fruiting and leaf lifecycle—known as phenology.
 The data allows scientists to analyse the direction and magnitude of changes to vegetation phenology due to climate change and extreme weather events, such as cyclones and droughts.